 Babies who have hydrocephalus also need surgery to ease the buildup of fluid around the brain.
 This may require an endoscopic third ventriculostomy procedure or a shunt procedure:

 After recovery from surgery, babies born with a meningocele or myelomeningocele may need long-term care to help treat any underlying conditions that result from their spina bifida.
 Those with paralysis may eventually need walking aids like leg braces, walkers, or a wheelchair.
+Children with myelomeningocele who also have hydrocephalus will need the continuing care of a neurosurgeon, and they may have learning difficulties in school that require special services.

 With the right medical care, kids can go on to lead normal, active lives.
 The goal is to create a lifestyle for them and their families in which their disability interferes as little as possible with normal everyday activities.